 Pop quiz: which doors in your home should have mezuzah cases?
 Stumped?
 We are here to help.
-Like many things in Judaism (and on Facebook), it's complicated.
+Like many things in Judaism, it's complicated.

 The general rule is that every room except the bathroom needs a mezuzah.
 But of course, there are exceptions.
 The doors of dressing rooms and any completely open room without a door doesn't need one either.
 And if the room is smaller than 36 square feet, aka some NYC apartments, don't bother.
 Some surprises?
 Garage doors, sliding glass doors, and french doors are all fair game.

 Why do we hang a mezuzah (plural: mezuzot)?